 38 hours of battery life is excellent, too, and you can also fast-charge them.

 Shure SE535 are arguably the best in-ear monitors on the market.

 - Superb sound quality – audiophile grade

 - Perfect choice for real audiophiles

 - Durable, comfortable and made to last

 - Pricey, but if you care about sound quality, you don’t really care about that

 Overall, the audio quality is extraordinary.
 You get well-extended bass, although it lacks deep punches.
 Mids are lush and full forward.

 That comes in handy, especially while listening to vocal-centric songs.
 Highs are clear and detailed, but not the best in the world.

-Although they are made out of plastic, they are extremely durable.
+Although these in-ears are made out of plastic, they are extremely durable.
 Due to low weight, you can wear them for hours and never complain about discomfort.